Coat of arms of Serbia: History

 The Serbian cross, surrounded by four firesteels, possibly also derives from a Byzantine emblem.
 It strongly resembles the imperial emblem used in Byzantine flags during the late (Palaiologan) age.
 As a Byzantine symbol though, it might date back to several centuries earlier.
 Serbian historian Stanoje Stanojević argues that it was officially adopted as a Serbian symbol as early as 1345, with Stefan Dušan's raising to a Serbian Empire.
 In contrast, Stojan Novaković posits that the recorded use of the Serbian cross, as a national symbol, began in 1397, during the rule of Stefan Lazarević.
 It was possibly derived from a known candle chandelier at Visoki Dečani.
-Later, the Serbian cross is found in the Korenić-Neorić Armorial (1595), which shows the coat of arms of Serbia (Svrbiae) as a white cross over a red and gold background, also depicting the Mrnjavčević noble house with the same design, with inverted colours and the Serbian eagle in the center of the cross.
+Later, the Serbian cross is found in the Korenić-Neorić Armorial (1595), which shows the coat of arms of Serbia (Svrbiae) as a white cross over a red and gold background, also depicting the Mrnjavčević noble house with the same design, with inverted colours and the Serbian eagle in the centre of the cross.
 According to Mavro Orbini (1607), it was used by Vukašin Mrnjavčević (r.
 1365–1371) and Prince Lazar (r.
 1371–1389).
 The Palaiologan cross as the Serbian coat of arms first appeared in Pavao Ritter Vitezović's book Stemmatografia (1701), and after its publication, the Serbian church began using the symbol, and its popularity grew until Prince Miloš Obrenović adopted it as official coat of arms of the Principality of Serbia in 1838.
-The Serbian cross then appeared on all modern Serbian coats of arms, except the coat of arms of the Socialist Republic of Serbia from 1947, which had the cross removed, leaving only the four stylized firesteels; this was done symbolically by the Yugoslav government to "socially curtail and politically marginalize religious communities and religion in general".
+The Serbian cross then appeared on all modern Serbian coats of arms, except the coat of arms of the Socialist Republic of Serbia from 1947, which had the cross removed, leaving only the four stylised firesteels; this was done symbolically by the Yugoslav government to "socially curtail and politically marginalize religious communities and religion in general".
 In modern times, a Serbian folk etymology interpreted the firesteels around the cross as four Cyrillic letters "S" (С), for the motto "Only Unity Saves the Serbs" (Samo sloga Srbina spasava).
 In all of the modern coat of arms though (see gallery below), however, the figures retain the straight side of the letter B, or at least a projection in the middle, that is the middle part of "B" between the two semicircles.

 The current coat of arms is based on the coat of arms of the Kingdom of Serbia as enacted by the Law on the coat of arms of 1882.
-It was formally readopted in 2004 through official recommendation, adopted by law in 2009 and standardized in 2010.
+It was formally readopted in 2004 through official recommendation, adopted by law in 2009 and standardised in 2010.